 Coordinate adjectives should be separated by a comma or the word and.
 Adjectives are said to be coordinate if they modify the same noun in a sentence to the same degree.

-Sometimes, when two adjectives appear next to each other and modify the same noun, the one closer to the noun is so closely related to the noun that they form a single semantic unit together, and that unit is what is modified by the first adjective.
+Sometimes, when two adjectives appear next to each other and modify the same noun, the one closer to the noun is so closely related to the noun that they form a single semantic unit together.
+That unit is what is modified by the first adjective.
 In this case, the adjectives are not coordinate and should not be separated by a comma.

 Another way to test for coordinate adjectives is to try switching the order of the adjectives and seeing if the phrase still works.
-In the second sentence, you wouldn’t say “No one could open the silver old locket.”
-You can’t reverse the order of the adjectives because silver locket is a unit that is modified by old.
+In the second sentence, you wouldn’t say, “No one could open the silver old locket.”
+You can’t reverse the order of the adjectives because silver locket is a unit modified by old.

 Adjectives vs. adverbs

-Many of us learned in school that adjectives modify nouns and that adverbs modify verbs.
-But as we’ve seen, adjectives don’t need to be right next to nouns in order to modify them; they can do so from after a linking verb in a sentence, as predicate adjectives.
+Many of us learned in school that adjectives modify nouns and adverbs modify verbs.
+But as we’ve seen, adjectives don’t need to be right next to nouns to modify them; they can do so after a linking verb in a sentence as predicate adjectives.
 This leads to a common type of mistake: using an adverb when what you want is a predicate adjective.
 Here’s an example you’ve probably heard before:

 Because feel is a verb, it may seem to call for an adverb rather than an adjective.
 But feel isn’t just any verb; it’s a linking verb.
 An adverb would describe how you perform the action of feeling—an adjective describes what you feel.
-“I feel badly” would mean that you are bad at feeling things.
-If you’re trying to read Braille through thick leather gloves, then it might make sense for you to say “I feel badly.”
+“I feel badly” would mean you are bad at feeling things.
+If you’re feeling numb, it might make sense to say, “I feel badly.”
 But if you’re trying to say that you are experiencing a negative emotion, “I feel bad” is the phrase you want.

 It’s easier to see this distinction with a different linking verb.
 Consider the difference between these two sentences:

-“Max smells badly” means that Max, the poor thing, has a weak sense of smell.
-“Max smells bad” means that Max stinks—poor us.
+“Max smells badly” means that Max has a weak sense of smell.
+“Max smells bad” means that Max stinks.

-One more thing you should know about adjectives is that, sometimes, a word that is normally used as a noun can function as an adjective, depending on its placement.
+One more thing you should know about adjectives is that, sometimes, a word normally used as a noun can function as an adjective, depending on its placement.

-Guide is a noun, but in this sentence, it is being put to use as an adjective to modify dog.
+Guide is a noun, but in this sentence, it is used as an adjective to modify dog.

-In the above examples, the word people has been elided and the adjectives French, rich, and poor are functioning as nouns.
-This kind of shift happens with other kinds of adjective-noun pairs too, however, especially when they are commonly used together:
+The word people has been omitted in the above examples, and the adjectives French, rich, and poor function as nouns.
+This kind of shift also happens with other types of adjective-noun pairs, especially when they are commonly used together:

-In these sentences, the nouns exam and qualities have been elided.
+In these sentences, the nouns exam and qualities have been omitted.

 Adjective usage advice